bobye/100_NewMetho_CSPaper/README.md

 Lowe, David G. "Object recognition from local scale-invariant features."
 Computer vision, 1999.
 The proceedings of the seventh IEEE international conference on.
 Vol. 2.
 Ieee, 1999.

 Shi, Jianbo, and Jitendra Malik.
 "Normalized cuts and image segmentation."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 22.8 (2000): 888-905.

 Rubner, Yossi, Carlo Tomasi, and Leonidas J. Guibas.
 "The earth mover's distance as a metric for image retrieval."
 International journal of computer vision 40.2 (2000): 99-121.

+Oliva, Aude, and Antonio Torralba.
+"Modeling the shape of the scene: A holistic representation of the spatial envelope."
+International journal of computer vision 42.3 (2001): 145-175.

 Viola, Paul, and Michael Jones.
 "Rapid object detection using a boosted cascade of simple features."
 Computer Vision and Pattern Recognition, 2001.
 CVPR 2001.
 Proceedings of the 2001 IEEE Computer Society Conference on.
 Vol. 1.
 IEEE, 2001.

 Belongie, Serge, Jitendra Malik, and Jan Puzicha.
 "Shape matching and object recognition using shape contexts."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 24.4 (2002): 509-522.

 Csurka, Gabriella, et al. "Visual categorization with bags of keypoints."
 Workshop on statistical learning in computer vision, ECCV.
 Vol. 1.
 No. 1-22.
 2004.

+Lazebnik, Svetlana, Cordelia Schmid, and Jean Ponce.
+"Beyond bags of features: Spatial pyramid matching for recognizing natural scene categories."
+Computer Vision and Pattern Recognition, 2006 IEEE Computer Society Conference on.
+Vol. 2.
+IEEE, 2006.

 Li, Jia, and James Z. Wang.
 "Real-time computerized annotation of pictures."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 30.6 (2008): 985-1002.